opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/airwallex/PAYMENT-PAGE/README.md

 ### Create a Airwallex Account
 You can sign up for a free Airwallex Demo Account at https://demo.airwallex.com/signup.

-Before you can proceed Aiwallex requires an onboarding pricess to be completed that involves accoutn verification.
+Before you can proceed Aiwallex requires an onboarding pricess to be completed that involves account verification.
 ![](images/airwallex-account-verification.png)

 To create a test account without completeting the company onboarding you will need to contact Airwallex support.